 As a BH is fed with gas at higher rates, radiation produced from the accreting gas becomes intense.
 When the radiation force finally exceeds the gravity of the BH, the BH growth rate would be limited to the Eddington rate.
-We explored the possibility of BH growth via accretion exceeding the standard Eddington limit, performing 1D/2D radiation hydrodynamical simulations.
+We explored the possibility of BH growth via accretion exceeding the standard Eddington limit, performing multi-dimensional radiation hydrodynamic simulations.
 We found that a global and steady solution can be realized when a large amount of gas is supplied at a rate higher than 500 times the Eddington rate.
 In the solution, emergent radiation is trapped within the accretion flow due to electron scattering and does not affect the gas dynamics at larger scales.
 The BH can be fed by cold inflowing gas with high ram pressure dominating the radiation force caused by a nuclear BH accretion disk.
 As a result, the BH can rapidly grow to 10^6 Msun when the BH is embedded at the center of a high-redshift protogalaxy.
 This process can explain rapid formation of SMBHs observed in the early universe.

 publications: , , , , , ,

 Left: density distribution of gas feeding the central seed BH from the circum-nuclear region fo a protogalaxy at z~15 (Inayoshi et al. 2022a).
 While the intense radiation field and powerful outflow evacuate the polar region, rapid accretion through the through the dense disk is sustained continuously.
 Right: the BH-to-galaxy mass ratio obtained from numerical simulations (curves) along with observational data points for high-redshift quasars (blue and cyan) and an empirical correlation seen in the nearby universe (black line).